N-AO5/HO_training_notes/04 Work and Study/triage.md

 2. `uan2sddetail [UAN]` for further details
 3. If you see " -READY_FOR_CONSIDERATION - " the application has gone through
 4. use `psv [SD]` to see the consider/reconsider event history
-5. check the case details - if theres a futher action delay from the customer (Comment - Hi, there is a further action overdue on this service delivery - please can you complete this first, and the reconsider should go through.)
+5. check the case details - if theres a futher action delay from the customer (Comment .further)
-5. the reconsider should go through after
+6. the reconsider should go through after

 ## ssb error - no biometric enrolment
 1. `uan2eventhis [UAN]`